Last Updated on October 29, 2023

 - Displaced medial condylar fractures

 - Lateral plateau fractures with unstable joint

-The surgery can be done open or arthroscopically.
-Open surgeries can be done in staged manner if required.
+The surgery can be done openly or arthroscopically.
+Open surgeries can be done in a staged manner if required.

 Compromised soft tissues may cause the definitive fixation to be delayed.
 The external fixation may be used in the intervening period.